GIScience/ors-map-client/docs/automated-test.md

 ## Automated CI tests on push

-The application includes a github action workflow, stored in `.github/workflows/test.yml`, that triggers the test run when it is pushed to the github repository.
-In order to run the testes, a custom github action was created and published to github market place and is referenced in the `test.yml` file.
+The application includes a GitHub action workflow, stored in `.github/workflows/test.yml`, that triggers the test run when it is pushed to the GitHub repository.
+In order to run the testes, a custom GitHub action was created and published to GitHub marketplace and is referenced in the `test.yml` file.
 More details can be seen on [https://github.com/amoncaldas/github-action-webapp-front-end-test](https://github.com/amoncaldas/github-action-webapp-front-end-test)

 ## Testing dedicated packages